 Interview — 25% weighting

-35-40 hours of Experience Working with Children— 25% weighting
+35-40 hours of Experience Working with Children or Youth under 18 — 25% weighting

-- Candidate must have 35-40 hours of experience working with children, youth or young adults, paid or unpaid work.
+- Candidate must have 35-40 hours of experience working with children or youth under 18, paid or unpaid work.

 - Candidate must provide contact information for two referees who have supervised or observed interaction with children/youth.